sakthicyber001/python-securtiy-tools/README.md

-# Python Security Tools
+# 🔐 Python Security Tools

-Beginner cybersecurity tools built with Python.
+Beginner-friendly cybersecurity tools built with Python.

+This project contains simple cybersecurity tools created for learning and practicing Python programming and cybersecurity fundamentals.

+---

-## 🔐 Password Strength Checker
+## 🔑 Password Strength Checker

 A simple Python program that checks password strength based on: